venomio5/Venomio-Probabilistic-Football-Model/README.md

 4. Choose on weighed  probability on who fouled, and then on weighed probability, choose between YC, RD, and None, based on referee data and player´s data.
 #### Time segment
 As the game evolve, the fatigue increases, so the PxG/M differs.
 So at each time segment, there is a change in PxG/M: 0-15, 15-30, 30-45, 45-60, 60-75, 75-90.
+#### Bayes' Theorem
+Update the projections based on the real xG.
+#### Variance
+Inlcude variance of a standrd deviation for the projected goals per minute and other things.

 ### Model Checklist
 - **New Season**: Update league teams.